guiglass/CustomSceneBuilder/README.md

 ![Step1](https://imgur.com/mytvIic.png)

-Once Unity has finished processing the assetbundle you can then move the newly created .scene file from the Unity project and place it into **VR_MocapAssets** folder to make it available in Luxor.
+Once Unity has finished processing the assetbundle you can then move the newly created .scene (located in *Assets/AssetBundles* folder) file from the Unity project and place it into **VR_MocapAssets** folder to make it available in Luxor.

 Copy the new .scene file to: **%USERPROFILE%\appdata\LocalLow\Animation Prep Studios\AnimationPrepStudio_Lite\VR_MocapAssets**